syntaxSizer/Q-blog/Box-model.md

 to calculate the total height , do this
 Total element height = height + top padding + bottom padding + top border + bottom border + top margin + bottom margin

+Undrestanding the box-model is very importentent and can make your task easier in regard to websites building